 Treatment and Valorization of Effluents and Residues

-The curricular unit objective is to provide the students with a knowledge set that allows the understanding of the current treatment and valorization processes of the effluents and residues of the agro food industries and the associated importance and economic value, in a business, environmental and social´s framework and yet the most important legislative documentation.
-It is favored the skills development´s either on the interpretation and analysis concerning the selection/adequacy of the treatment and valorization processes and the competences to evaluate or develop its application.
+The curricular unit objective is to provide the students with a knowledge set that allows the understanding of the current treatment and valorization processes of the effluents and residues of the agro-food industries and the associated importance and economic value, in a business, environmental and social´s framework and yet the most important legislative documentation.
+It is favored the skills development either on the interpretation and analysis concerning the selection/adequacy of the treatment and valorization processes and the competencies to evaluate or develop its application.

 Nuno Carlos Lapa dos Santos Nunes

 J. F. Santos Oliveira, B. Mendes, N. Lapa (2009) Resíduos – Gestão, Tratamento e sua Problemática em Portugal, Lidel-Edições Técnicas, Lda (Ed.), Lisboa, 542 pp.

 Grady Jr, L. C.P.; Daigger, G. T.; Love, N. G. (2009) Biological Wastewater Treatment, CRC Press (Pubs.), 3rd Edition, 1200 pp.